An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Introduction

 The popularity of these two constraints is mainly due to the fact that they allow $\vec{u}$ to be expressed through a scalar potential $\Phi$ via $\vec{u} = -\nabla \Phi$, with $\Phi$ satisfying the Laplace equation

 This implies in particular that the flow field is fully determined by the shape of the obstacle and the flow conditions prevailing at the upstream boundary.
 In the case of planar symmetry, in which the shapes and flows are invariant along a Cartesian direction, classical examples of obstacles for which such potential flows have been explicitly derived include infinite planes, wedges, and the circular cylinder.
-By introducing a complex velocity potential, it is possible to generate additional solutions from the existing ones through the application of conformal mappings such as the Joukowski transform \citep[e.g.][pp.\ 435]{Batchelor:2000}.
+By introducing a complex velocity potential, it is possible to generate additional solutions from the existing ones through the application of conformal mappings such as the Joukowski transform \citep[e.g.,][p.\ 435]{Batchelor:2000}.

 This paper, however, is concerned with settings where both the solid object and the flow around it feature an axial symmetry with respect to the inflow direction, rather than a translational one.
 For these, the method of complex potentials and conformal mappings is not available, and thus the set of known examples is correspondingly smaller.

-The set of known nontrivial solutions for magnetized generalizations of such flows is smaller still, having until now essentially been restricted to the sphere \citep[e.g.][and references therein]{Dursi_Pfrommer:2008, Isenberg_EA:2015} and the Rankine-type heliosphere \citep{Roeken_EA:2015, Isenberg_EA:2015}.
-In the former case of a sphere, the exact magnetic field solution is known only up to an integral which so far could not be expressed in terms of analytic functions, whereas the latter Rankine-type case involves special functions, namely incomplete elliptic integrals.
+The set of known nontrivial solutions for magnetized generalizations of such flows is smaller still, having until now essentially been restricted to the sphere \citep[e.g.,][and references therein]{Dursi_Pfrommer:2008, Isenberg_EA:2015} and the Rankine-type heliosphere \citep{Roeken_EA:2015, Isenberg_EA:2015}.
+In the former case of a sphere, the exact magnetic field solution is known only up to an integral which so far could not be expressed in terms of analytical functions, whereas the latter Rankine-type case involves special functions, namely, incomplete elliptic integrals.
 In contrast to these, the MHD solutions to be presented here are predominately of rather compact form and expressible through basic functions without recourse to unevaluated integrals, making them a viable alternative to numerical computations at least in simple applications.